apacha/sensor-fusion-demo/README.md

 ## Build and Install

 This project has an Eclipse project file for building and running the application.
-It is also published in the Google Play Store, if you just want to try it out.
+It is also published in the [Google Play Store](https://play.google.com/store/apps/details?id=org.hitlabnz.sensor_fusion_demo), if you just want to try it out:

 ## Contributing